-What am I committing to if I sign up for a Junior Ensemble?
+What am I committing to if I sign up for an Ensemble or Chamber Music?
 These are yearlong courses from September-July.
-All members should to attend regularly and take part in performances.
-We accept applications to join during the school year prior to concert repertoire being set – please contact us and we will be to update you here.
+All members should attend regularly and take part in performances.
+We accept applications to join during the school year prior to concert repertoire being set – please contact us to find out where we have spaces.

 Music exams - We are an exam centre for ABRSM, LCM and Trinity exam boards.
 Pupils can be put forward for a music exam by their teacher but there is no compulsion to take an exam if studying with us.
 Many pupils play purely for pleasure and others dip in and out of the exam system as and when it suits them.
 The choice is very much an individual one but all pupils wishing to take exams must have good attendance and show excellent practice routines.

 For pupils who take exams at JASSPA, their teacher will give them an application form when they are ready to enter.
 This includes all the necessary exam information from fees to dates and rehearsal arrangements.
 In addition, for non-pianists we provide an experienced accompanist and include generous rehearsal times.

 Aural: Trinity and ABRSM exams have an aural section.
 In order to help prepare for this we run additional aural classes in the run up to exams.
 Full details of aural classes are listed on exam application forms and all students are encouraged to sign up for them.